Debriding your electric bike: what you need to know beforehand and how to go about it

 Speed sensor magnets

 The use of modified or repositioned speed sensor magnets can also mislead the bike's speed measurement system.
-By changing the position of the magnet or using a modified magnet, the speed sensor receives incorrect information, which may allow assistance beyond 25 km/h.
+By changing the position of the magnet or using a modified magnet, the speed sensor receives incorrect information, which can lead to engine cut-off above 25 km/h.

 Software modification